clinical-genomics-uppsala/PrecMed1/docs/lab2.md

 ---

+!!! question "Question 8"
+    :question: Fill in the table below, as in Question 6, but for SampleE with the values found in the MultiQC report.
+    ??? tip
+        For all MultiQC tables you can configure and choose which columns to view by clicking the **:material-dots-grid:Configure Columns**-button.

 | Sample  | Total sequences (M Seqs) | Duplication rate | Mean Coverage |  Fold80 |
 | --- | --- | --- | ---- | --- |
 | SampleE | | FastQC: <br />CollectDuplicateMetrics: |  |  |

-!!! question "Question 8"
-    :question: Fill in the table above, as in Question 7, but for SampleE with the values found in the MultiQC report.
-    ??? tip
-        For all MultiQC tables you can configure and choose which columns to view by clicking the **:material-dots-grid:Configure Columns**-button.

 ## Variant Quality
 The next step after you have validated the quality of the sequencerun is variants.
 How do we know that a variant we see is real and not an artifact?